 School is out.
 Summer is in full swing and that means bathing suit season — the time of year when tweens and teens feel the most pressure to be thin.
 Being a female, I can relate to the dreaded thought of putting on my bathing suit and displaying all my insecurities to the world.
 And I think it is even harder for teenage girls.

 Negative Body Image And Summer

 In my role as a personal coach, I see the struggles with body image.
 Insecurities grow bigger as bikinis grow skimpier and models grow skinnier.
 In today’s media driven society, especially with the unattainable beauty ideals, these insecurities may even hold a girl back from going to the beach or the pool.

-Ever take a teen girl who is insecure bathing suit shopping?
+Ever go bathing suit shopping with a teen girl who is insecure about her body?
 I still remember my bathing suit trips with my mom.
-I left the store devastated, crying and feeling more insecure than ever.
-In fact, studies prove that swimsuit shopping negatively impacts women and teens’ self-esteem.
+I left the store devastated, crying, and feeling more insecure than ever.
+Swimsuit shopping is tough on teens’ self-esteem.